Walexxyy1/TestPushingToRepo/README.md

 Open the project on visual studio

 ## Adding configuratin file
-In the root directory of the application, make sure to add the Web.config file that contains settings and configurations for the application
+In the root directory of the application, make sure to add the Web.config file that contains settings and configurations for the application.

 ## Running The App
 Click on the play button of the visual studio